About George

 At the time, the Patriot-News wasn’t covering gardening in any deliberate way.
 Come spring, an editor or two would yank a few gardening stories off the wire and run them, mainly because it seemed like a timely thing to do.
 Turns out avid-gardener readers noticed that citrus-tree articles originating from Arizona really aren’t very helpful in Harrisburg.
 So they’d write and call.
 That happened enough that the editors decided the Patriot really should have a regular, locally produced garden column.

-John McGinley, then a features editor and a Certified Gardening Wacko himself, one day said to George, “You like to garden, right?
+John McGinley, then a features editor and an avid (crazed?) gardener himself, one day said to George, “You like to garden, right?
 How’d you like to write a weekly gardening column?”
-And so was born a newbie garden writer who learned the ropes by voracious reading, unbridled seminar-attending, first-hand experimentation and incessant questioning of every hort expert in Zone 6.
+And so was born a newbie garden writer who learned the ropes by voracious reading, unbridled seminar-attending, first-hand experimentation, and incessant questioning of every hort expert in Zone 6.

 Four other things you probably don’t know about George:

 1.)
 He wrote a book that has absolutely nothing to do with gardening.
-It’s called “The Trigeminal Neuralgia and Face-Pain Handbook” and is a medical book on an agonizing face-pain disorder that George has long battled (and had three brain surgeries to correct).
+It’s called “The Trigeminal Neuralgia and Face-Pain Handbook” and is a medical book on an agonizing face-pain disorder that George had three cranial surgeries to correct.

 2.)
-He was named to the Susquehanna Valley Chapter of the Pennsylvania Sports Hall of Fame (which means he must be old).
+He was named to the Susquehanna Valley Chapter of the Pennsylvania Sports Hall of Fame (which verifies that he’s old).

 3.)
 He taught elementary-age Sunday School for 18 years (yes, including lessons on plants that grew in Bible times).

 4.)
 He’s NOT the same George Weigel who writes all of those books about Catholicism, the Pope and such.
-That George Weigel is very smart and uses big words that totally befuddle this George.
+That George Weigel is very smart and uses big words that totally befuddle the garden-writing George.

-So welcome to this latest foray into the technology of the day – gardening web-land.
+So welcome to George’s website.
 Sniff around and soak up whatever helps.
 No known repellents have been used.
 But don’t surf too long.
 Your garden is calling.
-Or is that the sound of a groundhog chewing your cabbage?
+Or is that the sound of deer rubbing your new dogwood tree?